Legally reviewed by:

 There are pros and cons to any trial.
 If you are filing a personal injury claim, you need to consider the potential outcomes of pursuing a trial.
 If you go to trial, the outcome might not be as desirable as the settlement amount.
 Additionally, if you reach a settlement, you will get your money much faster than you would with a trial.

 One of the biggest cons of going to trial is the time it can take to reach a verdict.
 According to the Bureau of Justice Statistics, the average personal injury case lasts for 14 months.
 If you’re lucky, your case might last a couple of days.
-However, most personal injury cases last for months or in some cases, years.
-The timeliness of your personal injury case is contingent on the schedule of your judge.
+However, most personal injury cases last for months or, in some cases, years.
+The timeliness of your personal injury case is contingent on your judge’s schedule.
 Many personal injury cases get postponed because the judge has more pressing cases that need their attention.

 What You Need to Know if You Go to Trial